VBenny42/vbenny42.github.io/_posts/2024-12-19-advent-of-code-day19.md

 ### My Solution {#Part1Solution}

 I could solve this problem by using a dynamic programming approach.
-First I need to parse the input and then I can use a recursive function to see if the design can be made with the available towels.
+First I need to parse the input and then I write a function to see if the design can be made with the available towels.

 Reading the input: